 Important Dates – for intake September 2020

-CATs Test (Cognitive Ability Tests) – Saturday 8 June morning
+CATs Test (Cognitive Ability Tests) – June Saturday morning Date TBC

 All Year 6 students who have been offered a place at Rutlish will be invited in to sit these tests.
 These are a vital tool to help us place students in the appropriate set and tutor group.

-The Co-Headteachers and Head of Year 7 will speak to students and parents.
+The Headteacher and Head of Year 7 will speak to students and parents.
 Students will also have the opportunity to meet the rest of their tutor group.

 Induction Day – 1st July 9am to 2.15pm

 Students will spend the day at Rutlish getting to know the School, taking part in taster lessons, touring the buildings and making new friends.

 Details for purchasing uniform will be sent out in the Induction Pack.
 The School sells some key items of uniform, including PE Kit.
 Please see the uniform page on our website for details and prices.